Unam sanctam: Background

 The bull was promulgated during an ongoing dispute between Boniface VIII and King Philip IV of France (Philip the Fair).
 Philip had levied taxes on the French clergy of half their annual income.
 On 5 February 1296, Boniface responded with the papal bull Clericis laicos that forbade clerics, without authority from the Holy See, to pay taxes to temporal rulers, and threatened excommunication on rulers who demanded such payments.

 King Edward I of England defended his own taxing powers by putting defiant clergy under outlawry, a Roman law concept withdrawing their protection under the English common law, and confiscated the temporal properties of bishops who refused his levies.
 As Edward was demanding an amount well above the tenth offered by the clergy, Archbishop of Canterbury Robert Winchelsey left it to every individual clergyman to pay as he saw fit.

 In August 1296 King Philip imposed an embargo forbidding export of horses, arms, gold, and silver, effectively keeping the French clergy from sending taxes to Rome and blocking a main source of papal revenue.
 Philip also banished from France papal agents raising funds for a new crusade.

 In September 1296 the pope sent a protest to Philip headed Ineffabilis Amor that declared that he would rather suffer death than surrender any of the rightful prerogatives of the Church.
 While threatening a papal alliance with England and Germany, the pope soothingly explained that his claims were not intended against the customary feudal dues, and that reasonable taxation of Church revenue would be permitted.
 To assist their king against the Anglo-Flemish alliance, the French bishops asked permission to make contributions for the defense of the kingdom.
 In February 1297, Boniface issued Romana mater ecclesia, declaring that when the clergy consented to make payments and delay could cause grave danger, papal permission could be dispensed, and ratified the French payments in the encyclical Corum illo fatemur.
 While insisting that Church consent was required for subsidies to the state, he recognised that the clergy in each country must evaluate such claims.
-In July 1297, Boniface, further beset by an uprising in Rome by the Ghibelline (pro-Emperor) Colonna family, again moderated his assertions in Clericis laicos.
+In July 1297, Boniface, further beset by an uprising in Rome by the Colonna family, again moderated his assertions in Clericis laicos.
 The bull Etsi de statu allowed lay authorities to declare emergencies to tax clerical property.